Public Safety LTE Technology

 FirstRunner Compact Rapid Deployable 4G LTE System

 FirstRunner provides high-speed internet for First Responders in all operating conditions.
-Easily delivered by a single person, FirstRunner is designed to be a complete FirstNet compliant 4G LTE (upgradeable to 5G) communications system that can provide connectivity anywhere a vehicle, plane, or helicopter can go.
+Easily delivered by a single person, FirstRunner is designed to be a complete FirstNet 4G LTE Cell-on-Wheels (COW) that can provide connectivity anywhere a vehicle, plane, or helicopter can go.

 How Our Technology Works